 - Genre: Puzzle

-- Topics: Magic and Fantasy, Sports and Martial Arts, Adventures, Friendship, Misfits and Underdogs
+- Topics: Magic and Fantasy, Sports and Martial Arts, Adventures, Friendship

 - ESRB rating: E for Mild Cartoon Violence, Mild Suggestive Theme